Nepsut/constellations/README.md

 # constellations
 **A little tutorial:**

--click or use arrow keys to move in menus
+-click or use 'W'&'S' keys to move in menus

 -pause works from 'esc'